avayedawadi/LMC-MP3/content/nonprofit-communication.md

 Most nonprofits we work with are **not** technical.

-Our job: explain what we're doing in language they can understand.
+Our job is to explain what we're doing without getting too into the weeds

 ## Rules